-- Communicate orally and in writing in American Sign Language in real life situations with native and non-native speakers. - Read and comprehend American Sign Language at levels commensurate with those of students seeking a degree in American Sign Language. - 3.
-Differentiate the Sign Language culture, through the study of their history, literature, arts, contributions of prominent figures, and community interaction with native speakers.
+- 1. Communicate orally and in writing in American Sign Language in practical, vocational and community based situations with native and non-native speakers. - 2.
+Read and comprehend American Sign Language at levels commensurate with those of students seeking a degree in American Sign Language. - 3.
+Analyze and apply Sign Language culture, through the study of the history, literature, arts, contributions of prominent figures, and community interaction with native speakers of sign language.